El-Zedy/Final-Project-Infrastructure/README.md

 - And now at this point we have our infrastructure up and running with jenkins and its slaves as deployment on our GKE cluster :tada::tada:

+# What's next?

+ create our jenkins pipline to dockerize deploy our our app to public users

+            keep in touch with this repository: https://github.com/El-Zedy/Final-Project-App

+## Contributing

+Contributions to this project are welcome and appreciated.
+To contribute, please follow these steps:

+1. Fork the repository to your own account.
+2. Create a new branch for your changes.
+3. Make your changes and commit them to your branch.
+4. Create a pull request to merge your changes into the main branch.

+## Acknowledgements
+We would like to acknowledge the following individuals and resources for their contributions to this project:

+- Our instructors, for providing guidance and support throughout the project.
+- The Google Cloud Platform documentation, which served as a valuable resource for understanding the various GCP services and how they can be used together.
+- The Terraform,Jenkins and Kubernetes documentation, which provided helpful guidance on building our resources.
+- We would also like to thank our classmates and peers for their feedback and contributions to this project.

+## Contact
+If you have any questions or suggestions regarding this project, please contact the project owner at muhammadhassanelzedy@gmail.com .